zachpino/digidev-f19/week05/homework.md

 Afterwards, integrate data from the the Bus Tracker API into your Transit Visualizer from last week, and swap out the three single color LEDs for your RGB LED.

-Get predictions for the nearest train station, bus station, and Divvy Dock.
+Get predictions for the nearest train station, bus station, and Divvy dock.
 Then, develop a *language of color* to communicate the transit happenings contextual to your living place.
-Use this visualization logic as a starting point, and feel free to adjust the colors, directions, and conditions to fit your transit environment.
+Use this visualization logic as a starting point, and feel free to adjust the colors, directions, timings, and conditions to fit your transit environment.
+All of these colors can be created with standard [`GPIO.output()`](https://github.com/zachpino/digidev-f19/blob/master/week04/python-gpio.md) commands without the need for this week's [PWM](https://github.com/zachpino/digidev-f19/blob/master/week05/python-gpio.md) control.

-- Red: A train towards the Loop is coming next
+- Red: A train towards the Loop is arriving next and within 5 minutes
-- Blue:
+- Blue: Trains are arriving from both directions within 5 minutes
-- Green: A train away from the Loop is coming next
+- Green: A train away from the Loop is arriving next and within 5 minutes
-- Magenta (R+B): A bus towards the Loop is next
+- Magenta (R+B): A bus towards the Loop is arriving next and within 5 minutes
-- Yellow (G+R): A bus away from the Loop is next
+- Yellow (G+R): A bus away from the Loop is arriving next and within 5 minutes
-- Cyan (B+G): Trains and buses are all far away, take an available Divvy Bike
+- Cyan (B+G): Trains and buses are all farther than 5 minutes away, but a Divvy Bike is a available
-- White (R+B+G): Trains, buses, and bikes are all a good option
+- White (R+B+G): Trains and buses are arriving from all directions within 5 minutes, and bikes are available
-- Black (No Light): Trains, buses, and bikes are all not available
+- Black (No Light): Trains and buses are far away, and a bike is not available

-Bonus: Could you
+Bonus: Could you use PWM

 -----